Total Annual Expenditures on Travel, Hospitality and Conferences for the Fiscal Year 2017-2018

 Report on Annual Expenditures for Travel, Hospitality and Conferences

-Expenditures for travel, hospitality and conferences incurred by the Commission are related to supporting the Commission's mandate and the government’s priorities.
+Travel, hospitality and conference expenditure incurred by the Commission relate to activites that support the Commission's mandate and the government’s priorities.

 The Commission leads the administration of the Canadian Human Rights Act (CHRA) and ensures compliance with the Employment Equity Act (EEA).
-The CHRA prohibits discrimination and the EEA promotes equality in the workplace.
-Both laws apply to federal government departments and agencies, Crown corporations, and federally regulated private sector organizations.
+The CHRA provides for both the protection and promotion of human rights while the EEA promotes equality in the workplace.
+Both laws apply the principles of equal opportunity and non-discrimination to federal government department and agencies, Crown corporations and federally regulated private sector organizations.

 Further details on the Commission’s mandate, program activities and governing legislation can be found in the Commission's Departmental Plans and its Departmental Results Report.